abhi-j0407/dataweaver-booker/README.md

 - Clone repository.
 - Change directory to project folder, and run 'npm install' in terminal to install the required dependencies.
 - To run project, run command 'npm run dev'.

+# Deployment

+The application has been deployed on [Vercel](https://dataweaver-booker-f73f2vbsn-abhi-j0407.vercel.app/), but since Vercel provides a HTTPS domain, and the API call is HTTP, the call fails.
+This will work as and when the API uses HTTPS.